ggustafsson/Ninja-Color-Scheme/README.markdown

 My simple but awesome color scheme for the Vim text editor.
 The default colors are pretty good so i only changed the things that wasn't good enough.

-This color scheme is meant to be used with MacVim/GVim or 256 color terminal.
+This color scheme is meant to be used with graphical Vim or under 256 color terminal.
+I have done all i can to make the colors look identical between both.
+There are a few cases where the colors differs, they are very close but look slightly better under graphical Vim.

+Under 8 or 16 color terminals very few things are changed but it's still an improvement and great when you want consistent looks in all situations.

 Usage
 -----